 - Live in the continental United States.

 The application deadline for the AACR's Scientist↔Survivor Program at the Cancer Health Disparities conference has passed.
 The next Scientist↔Survivor Program will be held at the AACR Annual Meeting 2014 in San Diego, CA. Please visit www.AACR.org/SurvivorsandAdvocates for additional details.

 If you or your organization would like to become a sponsor of the AACR's Scientist↔Survivor Program, please contact Karen Russell Mills, Survivor and Patient Advocacy Department, at 1-215-446-7104 or SSProgram@aacr.org.

 If you have any questions about the Scientist↔Survivor Program, please contact Karen Russell Mills, Survivor and Patient Advocacy Department, at 1-215-446-7104 or SSProgram@aaacr.org.

-We thank Susan G. Komen for the Cure for its generous sponsorship of this Scientist↔Survivor Program.
+We thank Susan G. Komen for its generous sponsorship of this Scientist↔Survivor Program.

 August 29, 2013